Pi-0r-Tau/PowerFXFormulaChecker/README.md

   # PowerFxFormulaChecker
 Checks PowerFX formulae, provides a formula explanation and breakdown, explains controls and associated formulae

-A Edge browser extension for validating and analyzing Power FX formulae used in Power Apps
+A Edge browser extension for validating and analyzing Power FX formulae used in Power Apps, explains deeply and directly nested complex formula including operator usage.

 # Work in progress Feature(s)
 - Syntax constraints and usage limitations